arees88/ML_Azure_P3_Capstone/README.md

 Below is the screenshot of the completed AutoML experiment with the best model summary.

-- Screenshot of RunDetails widget showing progress of the AutoML training runs
+- Screenshot of RunDetails widget showing progress of the AutoML training runs:

 ![alt text](screenshots/2.1_AutoML_RunDetails_121939279-c4505000-cd44-11eb-85ac-c2eff1c61ee9.png)